mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 ---
 ### Valuation of receivables
-- The valuation of receivables has 2 important inter-related impacts: assets and income
+- The valuation of receivables has two important inter-related impacts: assets and income
 - Companies do not collect 100% of their receivables:exclamation:
 - Thus, Receivables are recorded at their Net Realizable Value (NRV), which is the amount of cash the firm expects to collect
   - NRV: total receivables - allowance for uncollectable accounts